Table of contents[Show/Hide]

 All SSIS libraries are open on instructional days from 07:45 to 16:00, and are closed on faculty professional development days and during most school holidays.
 Libraries will be open for limited hours during Summer holidays.

-SSIS Libraries are accessible at all times during the school day for circulation of materials and access to technology tools.
+SSIS Libraries are accessible at all times during the school day for the circulation of materials and access to technology tools.
 Teachers and librarians collaborate to develop information literacy lessons that integrate with the taught curriculum.

 Students in EC through grade 5 visit the library for regularly scheduled checkout.